 Native context compaction

-For long-running tasks, the Responses API includes a native compaction mechanism: models are trained to produce a compact, encrypted representation of conversational state.
-Available server-side (configurable threshold) or via an endpoint /compact.
-Codex uses this mechanism to maintain long-lived coding sessions without degradation.
+For long-running tasks, the Responses API includes a native compaction mechanism: models are trained to produce a compact, encrypted representation of the conversational state.
+Available server-side (configurable threshold) or via a /compact endpoint.
+Codex uses this mechanism to maintain long-running coding sessions without degradation.

 Agent skills

-Skills condition workflow patterns into reusable bundles: a folder with a SKILL.md file and associated resources.
-The Responses API automatically loads the skill into context before sending the prompt to the model.
-Skills are manageable via API and versioned.
+Skills condition recurring workflow patterns into reusable bundles: a folder with a SKILL.md file and associated resources.
+The Responses API automatically loads the skill into the context before sending the prompt to the model.
+Skills are managed via API and versioned.

 In parallel, a developer blog post celebrates one year of the Responses API with five customer case studies.
-The two publications present a coherent picture of the platform’s evolution toward agentic capabilities.
+The two publications form a coherent picture of the platform’s evolution toward agentics.

-🔗 Responses API + computer environment 🔗 One year of the Responses API
+🔗 Responses API + computing environment 🔗 1 year of the Responses API

 OpenAI: defense strategy against prompt injection

-March 11, 2026 — OpenAI publishes a security article on making AI agents resistant to prompt injection attacks.
+March 11, 2026 — OpenAI publishes a security article on the resistance of AI agents to prompt injection attacks.

-Early attacks inserted direct instructions into external content (Wikipedia pages, emails).
-As models improved, attacks evolved into social engineering: convincing professional context, simulated urgency, claimed authorization.
-A 2025 example in the article showed a successful attack in 50% of cases on an older ChatGPT version.
+Early attacks consisted of inserting direct instructions into external content (Wikipedia pages, emails).
+As models improved, these attacks evolved toward social engineering: convincing professional context, simulated urgency, alleged authorization.
+A 2025 example described in the article showed a successful attack in 50% of cases on an older version of ChatGPT.

-OpenAI frames the problem as a tripartite system (employer / agent / malicious third party), analogous to a human customer service agent exposed to manipulation attempts.
-The goal is not to perfectly detect every attack, but to limit the impact of a successful manipulation.
+OpenAI approaches the problem through the lens of the three-party system (employer / agent / malicious third party), analogous to a human customer service agent exposed to manipulation attempts.
+The goal is not to perfectly identify every attack, but to limit the impact of successful manipulation.

 | Countermeasure | Description |